Do qubits dream of entangled sheep? Quantum measurement without classical output: External observers: Observables and POVMs

-Von Neumann first described the measurement of an observable $A$ in terms of three separate subsystems: The \emph{system} to be measured with an associated Hilbert space $\Hil_\S$ on which the observable $A$ is an Hermitian operator, a \emph{measurement device} with Hilbert space $\Hil_\M$ on which there are two canonically conjugate operators $P_\M,Q_\M$, ($P_\M$ is typically named the pointer variable), and an agent or observer which is external to the system (we assume this agent has a memory where the result is recorded).
-The measurement process according to von Neumann's scheme can be broken into two stages: interaction and readout.
+John von Neumann first described the measurement of an observable $A$ in terms of three separate subsystems: \begin{enumerate} \item A system to be measured with an associated Hilbert space $\Hil_\S$ on which the observable $A$ is an Hermitian operator \item A \sensor{} with Hilbert space $\Hil_\M$ on which there are two canonically conjugate operators: the pointer operator $P_\M$ and its canonical conjugate $Q_\M$ \item An external agent with no mathematical representation \end{enumerate} The measurement process according to von Neumann's scheme can be broken into two stages: interaction and readout.
 In the interaction stage a Hamiltonian of the type

-is switched on to couple the system and the measurement device (here and throughout we set $\hbar=1$ and choose the unit of time such that the coupling constant $g=1$); at this point the result can be amplified (see Fig. \ref{fig:vNmeasurement} b).
-At the readout stage an external agent observes (reads out) the state of the measurement device.
-Prior to the mathematical derivation, von Neumann (invoking Bohr \cite[footnote 207]{vonNeumann}) argues that the external observer is not unique to the quantum regime, and that the precise cut between the agent and the measurement apparatus is arbitrary in the classical case.
-The aim of the derivation (i.e. what would later be called the von Neumann measurement scheme) was to regain the classical intuition for a measurement which is independent of the specific choice of where the cut between observer and measurement device is made.
-This \emph{motility of the cut} is demonstrated by showing that the observer and the measurement device can be treated as a single composite system which can be cut into subsystems in an arbitrary way, without modifying the outcome probabilities or the state update rules.
+is switched on to couple the system and \sensor{}.
+The result can then be amplified (see Fig. \ref{fig:vNmeasurement} b).
+At the readout stage, an external agent records the state of the \sensor{}.
+Prior to the mathematical derivation, von Neumann (invoking Bohr \cite[footnote 207]{vonNeumann}) argues that the agent being external is not unique to the quantum regime, and that the precise cut between the agent and the \sensor{} is arbitrary even in the classical case.
+The aim of the derivation, which would later be called the von Neumann measurement scheme, was to regain the classical intuition that measurements are independent of the specific choice of the cut between the \sensor{} and the agent.
+This \emph{motility of the cut} is demonstrated by showing that the agent and the \sensor{} can be treated as a single composite system which can be cut into subsystems arbitrarily without modifying the outcome probabilities or the state update rules.